Popular Shopping Districts in Minneapolis

 Uptown

-A neighborhood institution, Magers & Quinn Booksellers has been Uptown’s independent, new and used bookstore and literary events space for over 20 years and among the best bookstores in the state.
+Along with clothing stores, there's Penzey's Spices and neighborhood institution Magers & Quinn Booksellers, which has been Uptown’s independent, new and used bookstore and literary events space for over 20 years.
 They also sell cards, maps and other gifts.

 Lake Street

 Lake Street is known for its culture, history, and shopping—it’s also commonly known as the place to find some of the best international cuisine in Minneapolis.
 Midtown Global Market is home to over 50 vendors including specialty produce and grocery items, and locally made jewelry and crafts.
 It also has a wide array of restaurants featuring gluten free, vegetarian, vegan, and kid-friendly options.
-Be sure to check out Eastlake Craft Brewery while you’re there too.

 Mercado Central is the place for great authentic tacos, burritos, pupusas, tortas, juices, and Hispanic grocery/bakery options.
 With 35 Latinx businesses featuring apparel, jewelry, art, groceries, books, drinks, and a wide variety of home goods, it’s easy to spend the entire day here.